-Congenital HSV infection is a debatable entity and has been reported only a few times in medical literature.
-In this article, we will mainly discuss the three types of neonatal herpes simplex virus infections which are named after the extent of the disease and the major organs involved.
+Congenital HSV infection is a debatable entity and has been reported only a few times in the medical literature.
+In this article, we will discuss the three types of neonatal herpes simplex virus infections, which are named after the extent of the disease and the major organs involved.

-The acquisition of HSV type 1 or type 2 without prior exposure to the virus in the mother is known as primary infection.
-Non-primary infection refers to the acquisition of an HSV type in a subject with previous exposure to another HSV type.
-In this case, the subject will have pre-formed antibodies against that other HSV type at the time of exposure to the new HSV type.
+The acquisition of HSV type 1 or type 2 without prior exposure to the virus in the mother is known as a primary infection.
+A non-primary infection refers to the acquisition of an HSV type in a subject with previous exposure to another HSV type.
+For example, a neonate who had HSV type 1 will have pre-formed antibodies against it when s/he is exposed to HSV type 2.

-Reactivation of HSV occurs when the same type is identified in skin lesions in a patient with documented antibodies against that type, also known as previous exposure.
-Symptomatic shedding of HSV is defined as the presence of genital herpes with the detection of HSV-1 or HSV-2 from the lesions by culture or polymerase chain reaction testing.
+HSV reactivation occurs when the same type appears in skin lesions in a patient with documented antibodies against that type, also known as previous exposure.
+Symptomatic HSV shedding is defined as the presence of genital herpes by detecting HSV-1 or HSV-2 in the lesions, either by culturing or polymerase chain reaction testing.

 Transmission of Neonatal HSV infection

-Neonatal HSV infection can be acquired in 3 distinct periods:
+Neonatal HSV infection can be acquired in three distinct periods:

 Epidemiology of Neonatal HSV Infections

-To study the epidemiology of HSV infections in neonates, it is helpful to study the epidemiology of genital HSV infections during pregnancy and the perinatal period.
+To study the epidemiology of HSV infections in neonates, it is helpful to consider the epidemiology of genital HSV infections during pregnancy and the perinatal period.

-Up to 20 % of pregnant women in the United States are found to be seropositive for HSV-2.
-Most genital herpes infections are asymptomatic and go unnoticed by the patient.
-Up to two-thirds of pregnant women who acquire HSV-1 or HSV-2 during pregnancy do not develop any symptoms.
+Up to 20% of pregnant women in the United States are seropositive for HSV-2.
+Most genital herpes infections are asymptomatic.
+Up to two-thirds of pregnant women who acquire HSV-1 or HSV-2 during pregnancy develop no symptoms.

-Women with a documented history of HSV acquisition before pregnancy have a 70 % chance of developing a recurrence during pregnancy.
-Another 14 % of those women are expected to develop prodromal symptoms suggestive of HSV reactivation at the time of delivery.
+Women with a documented history of HSV before pregnancy have a 70% chance of developing a recurrence during pregnancy.
+Another 14% of those women are likely to develop prodromal symptoms suggestive of HSV reactivation at the time of delivery.

-Neonatal HSV infection is reported in up to 60 % of the newborns of mothers who developed a primary HSV infection around the time of delivery.
-On the other hand, only 3 % of the newborns of women who develop a recurrent HSV infection around the time of delivery develop neonatal HSV infection.
+Neonatal HSV infection is reported in up to 60% of the newborns of mothers who developed a primary HSV infection around the time of delivery.
+However, only 3% of the newborns of women who develop a recurrent HSV infection around the time of delivery develop neonatal HSV infection.

 The estimated incidence of neonatal HSV infections is around 1 in 3200 deliveries.
 In the United States, up to 1500 new cases of neonatal HSV infection are diagnosed each year.

-Neonatal HSV infections happen only if the mother is shedding the virus at the time of delivery.
-Being symptomatic is not related to the risk of neonatal HSV infection, as shedding is the more important factor here.
-Approximately 1.4 % of women with a prior history of recurrent genital herpes are found to be shedding the virus at the time of delivery.
+Neonatal HSV infections occur only if the mother is shedding the virus at the time of delivery.
+Being symptomatic is not related to the risk of neonatal HSV infection; shedding is the more critical factor.
+Approximately 1.4 % of women with a prior history of recurrent genital herpes shed the virus at the time of delivery.

 The other risk factors for neonatal HSV infection are vaginal delivery in a mother who is shedding the virus, the use of fetal scalp electrodes and other instrumentation during pregnancy, and the type of HSV.
-Maternal HSV-1 genital infection is associated with a higher risk of neonatal HSV acquisition compared to HSV-2.
-To lower the risk of transmission to the neonate, caesarean delivery is recommended.
-It should be noted, however, that caesarean delivery in the case of prolonged rupture of membranes in a mother who is shedding the virus might not lower the risk of virus transmission to the neonate.
+Maternal HSV-1 genital infection is associated with a higher risk of neonatal HSV than HSV-2.
+To lower the risk of transmission to the neonate, cesarean delivery is recommended.
+However, cesarean delivery in the case of prolonged rupture of membranes in a mother who is shedding the virus might not lower the risk of virus transmission to the neonate.